 The state-owned electric utility power company Elektroprivreda Srbije operates power plants and coal mines.
 About 70 per cent of primary energy in Serbia is produced from coal-burning power plants (table 8.7).
-Waste from production of electricity, gas, steam and air conditioning supply is mainly ash and other incineration residues from the of coal.
-Elektroprivreda Srbije is currently implementing the project "Support to Environmental Protection in the Sector", Energy aimed at disposal of polychlorinatedbiphenyls (PCBs), oils and equipment containing PCBs.
-The first phase of this project -Inventory Preparation and PCBs Destruction Possibilities by Current Domestic Applying Technologies - was completed.
+Waste from production of electricity, gas, steam and air conditioning supply is mainly ash and other the incineration residues from Elektroprivreda Srbije is currently implementing the project "Support to Environmental Protection in the Energy Sector", aimed at disposal polychlorinatedbiphenyls (PCBs), oils and equipment containing PCBs.
+The first phase of this project -Inventory Preparation and PCBs Destruction Applying Current Possibilities by Domestic Technologies - was completed.
 Other activities of the company in waste management are aimed at exploring possibilities for reuse of ash in the construction industry, using waste as alternative fuels, identifying options for the utilization of used oils and reducing hazardous waste by better management of Ni-Cd batteries.
 Data on waste from energy generation are stable in the period 2008-2012.
 There is an increase in the category of recyclable waste, which indicates improvements in waste management.